keidrych/www/_ministry/living-knowledge.md

 ## of correspondence

-My name is simply Keidrych. +minister [verb] placed in front as a reflection of my acceptance of Yehoshua’s offer at John 15:16 and to ensure no confusion with a misspelling or use of a title Minister [noun]
+My name is simply keidrych. +minister [verb] placed in front as a reflection of my acceptance of Yehoshua’s offer at John 15:16 and to ensure no confusion with a misspelling or use of a title Minister [noun]

 In my duty as the Ezekiel 33 watchman, I offer a fair warning by drawing to your attention that there is an obligation to ensure communication complies with the **General Data Protection Regulation & Australian Privacy Act 1988 (GDPR-APA)** addressed to the intended recipient’s identity.
 Should you desire to send return correspondence, please ensure it is handled correctly as per my details at the commencement of this letter, without using a postcode, as I will be unable to peruse any mislabeled/addressed correspondence.